-MUS 280 CWE Music
+MUS 280 CWE MUSIC

 An instructional program designed to give students practical experience in supervised employment related to music.
 Students identify job performance objectives, work a specified number of hours during the term, and attend a related CWE seminar.
 Note: Credits are based on identified objectives and number of hours worked.
-CWE coordinator's approval required.
+Prerequisite: CWE coordinator approval.

-NFM: NUTRITION AND FOOD MANAGEMENT
+NFM: NUTRITION AND FOODS MANAGEMENT

-NFM 225 Nutrition
+NFM 225 NUTRITION

 Introduces nutrients: their functions, sources, effects of deficiency, and toxicity.
 Examines current recommendations for Americans and topics of current interest.
 Includes digestion, metabolism and changing nutrient needs through the life cycle.
 Provides opportunity to evaluate personal dietary intake for three days.
-Prerequisite: MTH 065 Elementary Algebra and any one of the following: BI 112 Cell Biology for Health Occupations or BI 102 General Biology or CH 112 Chemistry for Health Occupations or CH 150 Preparatory Chemistry or CH 121 College Chemistry (only offered at OSU) or CH 221 General Chemistry.
-Recommended: College-level reading and writing are strongly recommended for success in this course.
+Prerequisites: MTH 065 Elementary Algebra and one of the following: BI 112 Cell Biology for Health Occupations or BI 102 General Biology or CH 112 Chemistry for Occupations or CH 150 Preparatory Chemisty or CH 121 College Chemistry or CH 221 General Chemistry.
+College-level reading and writing and are also strongly recommended for success in this course.

-NU: NURSING ASSISTANT
+NU: NURSING/NURSING ASSISTANT

-NU 5.406 Nursing Assistant
+NU 5.406 NURSING ASSISTANT